Aportio/itsm-rest-api-reference/STATUS-ERROR-CODES.md

 ### 502: Bad Gateway

-This often is caused either by configuration issues and may be retried.
+This often is caused by configuration issues and may be retried.

 ### 503: Service Unavailable